-These forces worked in combination with one another, reinforcing and accelerating the results so much that the tiny five-and-dime grew into the largest retailer the world has ever seen and put scores competitors out of business.
+These forces worked in combination with one another, reinforcing and accelerating the results so much that the tiny five-and-dime grew into one of the largest retailers the world has ever seen, and put scores competitors out of business.
 Eventually, anyone who wanted to remain in business on a large scale to compete against Walmart had to have a comparably efficient supply chain.

 When businesses are highly successful and make their owners rich in a single generation, one of the key ingredients, more often than not, is scalability.
 Take American Eagle Outfitters, which has a strong long-term investment record over the past few decades.
 Why has it been successful?
 McDonald’s?
 Coca-Cola?
 Microsoft?